wp-plugins/car-demon/readme.txt

 * Then to filter add function my_car_demon_single_car($content, $post_id) etc.
 * Added Top mobile menu option
 * Added snippet to make sure form css and js don't load on Admin pages
-* Replace time and sate code on contact form widget to match other forms
+* Replace time and date code on contact form widget to match other forms
 * Moved Custom sales affiliate code to only run on front side of site
 * Updated days and years variable in finance form
 * Changed search form url to get_bloginfo('wpurl');